-This OnePlus 9 Pro vs Galaxy S21 Ultra battle is pretty big, as it essentially decides who makes the best Android phone around.
-Since it arrived earlier this year, the Samsung Galaxy S21 Ultra has topped the Android market — the ultimate example of all the features and capabilities Samsung can bring to a smartphone.
+Since it arrived earlier this year, the Samsung Galaxy S21 Ultra has been the ultimate example of all the features and capabilities Samsung can bring to a smartphone.
 But there's a new big-screen challenger.

 Can OnePlus unseat Samsung from the Android phone throne?
 To find out, we conducted a OnePlus 9 Pro vs. Samsung Galaxy S21 Ultra face-off.
 This smartphone battle couldn't be closer.